OVERVIEW ALLERGY TREATMENT

 WHAT TO EXPECT – ALLERGY TREATMENT

-For allergies, sudden and severe symptoms should be treated immediately at iCare, especially if these symptoms include difficulty breathing.
-Most often, we will treat severe allergic reactions in our 24/7 emergency room.
-For milder reactions, our team can help identify the cause of your allergies and treat the symptoms in urgent care.
+We will treat severe allergies compounded with difficulty breathing or major allergic reactions in our 24/7 Emergency Room.
+For sudden and severe symptoms please seek care immediately, especially if these symptoms include difficulty breathing.
+For mild reactions, our team can help identify the cause of your allergies and treat the symptoms in urgent care.
+Walk-ins welcome, appointments available HERE